-Some of the fundamental questions surrounding the development of AI are existential ones and Husain looks to cover some of these from his perspective, as well as presenting some of the more complex technological and theory based concepts for the layperson to understand.
+Some of the fundamental questions surrounding the development of AI are existential ones and Husain looks to cover some of these from his perspective, as well as presenting some of the more complex technological and theory based concepts for the layperson

 Artificial Intelligence Ethics and Regulation Books

-It’s likely that you think of artificial intelligence ethical considerations aren’t the first thing that come to mind.
+It’s likely that when you think of artificial intelligence ethical considerations aren’t the first thing that come to mind.
 However, as the field continues to grow and evolve, some heavy hitters in academia and industry are now taking this question very seriously.

 Robot Ethics 2.0: From Autonomous Cars to Artificial Intelligence – Patrick Lin, Ryan Jenkins, and Keith Abney